alguadam/AzurePoliciesLab/Exercise-02/README.md

 ----

-### Exercise 3 - Assign and test your Policy
+### Task 3 - Assign and test your Policy

-In this exercise, you will test if your policy is working as expected by assigning the policy to a Resource Group and deploying au uncompliant resource so that the policy denies the deployment
+In this Task, you will test if your policy is working as expected by assigning the policy to a Resource Group and deploying au uncompliant resource so that the policy denies the deployment

 **Step 1 - Create the ARM Template for the Assignment in your Azure DevOps Repo**